Balance Challenge ~ Circuit Training Course

 Improve your balance, safely and enjoyably, by practicing the balance challenges in this indoor circuit training course.
 The exercises are varied and fun.
 Exercises are scalable so you can practice at the level of challenge appropriate for you.
 Regardless of your skill level, you can improve your balance and have fun doing it!

-DIY.
-Self-directed training for alumni of the orientation session.
+Balance Challenge Alum?
+Alumni of the orientation session can return for self-directed training.
 Suzane Van Amburgh on site and available to offer help and clarification as needed.

-Once you’ve completed the initial orientation session on August 1, you are eligible to return on subsequent Saturdays for self-directed training (DIY) at a reduced rate of $10.
+Cost for alumni?
+Once you’ve completed the initial orientation session, you are eligible to return on subsequent Saturdays for self-directed training (DIY) at a reduced rate of $10.

-Multnomah Aikikai members who attend the initial orientation session for $20, are eligible to return on future dates for self-directed training (DIY) at no charge.
+Multnomah Aikikai members who attend an initial orientation session for $20, are eligible to return on future dates for self-directed training (DIY) at no charge.

-Not a member?
+Not a member yet?
 Become a Multnomah Aikikai Community Member for $20 per month.

 Your Instructor and balance coach: